ashmamd/2020SmartKart/reports/sprint-03/sprint_03.md

 ## Team 14 - SmartKart

 * Developer - Aurangzeb Razzaq, arazzaq@hawk.iit.edu
-  * Create a html page for Request Assistance with editing the CSS file.
+  * Create a HTML page for Request Assistance with editing the CSS file.
-  * Create a html page for Navigation with editing the CSS file.
+  * Create a HTML page for Navigation with editing the CSS file.
-  * Create a html page for Customer Checkout with editing the CSS file.
+  * Create a HTML page for Customer Checkout with editing the CSS & JS file.
-  * Create a html page for Profile/Create an Account page with editing the CSS file.
+  * Create a HTML page for Profile/Create an Account page with editing the CSS file.
-  * Create a html page for Customer Service/Access Customer with editing the CSS file.
-  * Create a html page for Customer Service/Checkout with editing the CSS file.
-  * Create a html page for Customer Service/Price Modify with editing the CSS file.
-  * Create a html page for Customer Service/Returns with editing the CSS file.
-  * Create a html page for Customer Service/Settings with editing the CSS file.
-  * Create a html page for Profile/Create an Account page with editing the CSS file.
+  * Create a HTML page for Price Check with editing the CSS file.
 * UI/UX Developer - Darsh Patel, dpatel137@hawk.iit.edu
 - Complete markdown documents placed in the *diagrams* folder containing the complete visual stories, named:
     - admin-story.md